WLAN-Pi/wlanpi-core/CONTRIBUTING.md

 1. Lint your code with `tox -e lint` and make sure it passes.

-1. Format your code with `tox -e format`.
+2. Format your code with `tox -e format`.

-2. Create a test that validates your changes. this test should go in `/tests`.
+3. Create a test that validates your changes. this test should go in `/tests`.

-3. Ensure your tests pass by running `tox`.
+4. Ensure all tests pass by running `tox`.

+These steps are done from the root directory of the repo.
+You may need to first setup and activate the virtualenv.

 Failure to do so means it will take longer to test, validate, and merge your PR into the repo.

+CI/CD workflows will also fail if tox fails.